AnggaR96s/Reforestation/README.md

-## Why did the worker get fired from the orange juice factory?
-Lack of concentration.
+## Why is there always a gate around cemeteries?
+Because people are always dying to get in.